 In our local offices, women’s employee resource groups drive initiatives and programmes to support women at the location and help them build strong networks, both within Accenture and with the broader community.

 Since 2001, we have observed International Women’s Day—a day when Accenture people come together to learn about the positive impact women are having on Accenture and the world.
 Our celebrations give employees across the globe an opportunity to have conversations about how to achieve their professional and personal goals while defining success.
 Through Accenture’s activities and events at offices and client sites, International Women’s Day underscores our dedication to engaging the best people from diverse backgrounds to deliver high performance.

 For the 14th consecutive year, Working Mother magazine has included Accenture in the “100 Best Companies for Working Mothers,” including us in the top 10.

-Building a family requires a different approach to how a professional manages everyday life and Accenture recognizes this by providing parents with the Maternity Returners Program.
-This program helps ease the transition back into the workforce by providing career guidance and support for finding ideal re-entry roles.
+Building a family requires a different approach to how a professional manages everyday life and Accenture recognises this by providing parents with the Maternity Returners Programme.
+This programme helps ease the transition back into the workforce by providing career guidance and support for finding ideal re-entry roles.

-In addition, Accenture recognizes the unique needs of professionals in the workplace by providing flexible work arrangements and a range of work/life programs that encourage balance between work and personal priorities.
+In addition, Accenture recognises the unique needs of professionals in the workplace by providing flexible work arrangements and a range of work/life programmes that encourage balance between work and personal priorities.

 Learn more about we provide a progressive workplace that supports a variety of modern lifestyles.

-At Accenture, we recognize that the skills, capabilities and value that women bring to the table are critical to our company’s success.
+At Accenture, we recognise that the skills, capabilities and value that women bring to the table are critical to our company’s success.

-To support our women’s career growth, we develop customized, innovative training that is designed to meet the specific needs of our women.
+To support our women’s career growth, we develop customised, innovative training that is designed to meet the specific needs of our women.